Qetu987/crud-system/install.md

-# install project
+# Install project

-## install and activate enviroment
+## Install and activate enviroment

-for installing project, you need to download this from git
+For installing project you need to download this from git

 ```
 https://github.com/Qetu987/test_task.git
 ```

-After you need to install venv and activate
+After that you need to install venv and activate

 for unix
 ```